rabbitmq/rabbitmq-website/site/clustering.md

 as well as connection recovery, if the client supports it.
 See documentation guides for individual clients to learn more.

+With [quorum queues](/quorum-queues.html), clients will only be able to perform operations on queues that have a quorum of replicas online.

-There are scenarios where it may not be possible for a client to transparently continue operations after connecting to a different node.
+With classic mirrored queues, there are scenarios where it may not be possible for a client to transparently continue operations after connecting to a different node.
 They usually involve [non-mirrored queues hosted on a failed node](/ha.html#non-mirrored-queue-behavior-on-node-failure).